mcieciora/ShaggyMacaw/casc/InitialSetup.md

 git ls-remote -h -- <your repository SSH url> HEAD
 ```

-You should be able now to create simple pipeline job that checks out your repository using keys stored nn Jenkins instance:
+You should be able now to create simple pipeline job that checks out your repository using keys stored in Jenkins instance:
 ```
 pipeline {
     agent any